 Automatic operation of a dual purpose controlleddrainage/subirrigation system can take on many different options or modes for control of the drainage outlet water level to maintain the field water table within desired minimum and maximum depth limits.
 The control may also include the option of feedback of the monitored water table depth between drainlines in the field.
 With feedback the outlet water levels at which the drainage pumps or irrigation valves are turned on/off can be automatically adjusted upward or downward for more accurate control of field water table depth.
-The logic for automated control requires decisions of several operational parameters, including: (a) desired range of water table depth control in the field (e.g., at the midpoint between drainlines), (b) magnitude and frequency of outlet water level adjustments, (c) duration permitted for water table depth to be outside of the desired range without adjusting the range or limits of outlet water level control, (d) minimum water table depth and duration before controlled-drainage is switched to conventional drainage, (e) maximum field water table depth permitted, and duration before switching the system operation to subirrigation, etc. Other factors may be considered in managing the system operation, such as when to override the automatic controller.
-For example, when the probability of rainfall is high, it is often desirable to stop subirrigation, and when rainfall is imminent, to switch operation to controlled-drainage.
+The logic for automated control requires decisions of several operational parameters, including, (a) desired range of water table depth control in the field (e.g., at the midpoint between drainlines), (b) magnitude and frequency of outlet water level adjustments, (c) duration permitted for water table depth to be outside of the desired range without adjusting the range or limits of outlet water level control, (d) minimum water table depth, and duration, before controlled-drainage is switched to conventional drainage, (e) maximum field water table depth permitted, and duration, before switching the system operation to subirrigation, etc. Other factors may be considered in managing the system operation, such as when to override the automatic controller.
+For example, when the probability of rainfall is greater than a certain percentage, it is often desirable to stop subirrigation, and when rainfall is imminent to switch operation to controlled-drainage.

 The type of drainage outlet structure, gravity flow outlet or pumped-sump, will also dictate to some degree the type of system automation which can be implemented.
-In this discussion, a sump-type structure is assumed at the subsurface drainage outlet and all subdrainage discharge is considered pumped to a gravity outlet such as a surface drainage ditch or other drainage main conduit.
+In this discussion, a sump-type structure is assumed at the subsurface drainage outlet, and all subdrainage discharge is considered pumped to a gravity outlet such as a surface drainage ditch or other drainage main conduit.
 The water table depth in the field is defined in this paper with respect to the ground surface elevation at the midpoint between drainlines and midway of the drain line length.
 The drainage outlet water level is expressed as a depth parameter which is also referenced to this same ground surface elevation in the field.

-The actual water table control parameters used in the field evaluation during the 1995 growing season are given below along with descriptions and explanations of the different modes of system operation.
-The scenarios or conditions which cause the automatic control system to switch from one mode of operation to another are explained; for example., switching from subirrigation to controlled-drainage and/or conventional drainage and vice versa.
-Some modifications of certain operational parameters were not active for the entire growing season (such as feedback control option in the subirrigation mode), thus the period or day-of-the-year that each modification was initiated or activated is given.
+The actual water table control parameters used in the field evaluation during the 1996 growing season are given below along with descriptions and explanations of the different modes of system operation.
+The scenarios or conditions which cause the automatic control system to switch from one mode of operation to another are explained; for example., switching from subirrigation to controlled-drainage and/or conventional drainage, and vice versa.